ged/aurelia-semantic-ui/README.md

 The major "to do" list:

-* Figure out how to be able to nest custom elements, as content selectors don't work inside them currently.
-See this Plnkr for a minimal demonstration: http://plnkr.co/edit/cvSYkXPXIc62YJvGBiPL?p=info .
-* Once I get the above figured out and I'm confident this isn't just a giant waste of time: TESTING.
-I have done none at all, mostly because I had no idea what things should look like.
-But I need get tests implemented ASAP.
+* TESTING.
+I have done very little, as I wasn't even sure this would be useful or implemented in a way that made sense.
+Now that I've used it in anger, though, I need get tests implemented ASAP.
 * Documentation via the demo app seems to be working well, but I've spent more time on layout and organization than content so far, so I need to catch up with the code so I can keep them in parity.
 * Figure out how to bundle the demo app so I can put it up somewhere.
 * Figure out how to distribute the plugin.
-* Finish making custom elements for the rest of the Semantic widgets.
+* Finish making custom attributes for the rest of the Semantic widgets.
+* Finish hooking up the Modules and Behaviors further into Aurelia.

 ## Installing